 1984 - Burgi Review

-Burgi, from the Swiss "Fluor- und Jodkommission" (Fluoride and Iodine Commission) - the organization behind the fluoridated salt program, publishes a literature "review" on "fluorine and thyroid gland function".
+Burgi, from the Swiss "Fluor- und Jodkommission" (formerly the Fluor Kommission - the organization behind the fluoridated salt program and Swiss water fluoridation, milk and tablet programs) publishes a literature "review" on "fluorine and thyroid gland function".

 In what can only be described as yet another attempt to whitewash the ever-increasing body of research documenting the adverse effects of fluoride on thyroid hormone metabolism, Burgi - as did his colleague Demole in 1970 - uses only select data from a variety of papers.
 Some major papers/studies are entirely misrepresented.
-Many studies showing adverse effects are not mentioned at all.
+The majority of studies documenting adverse effects are not mentioned at all.

-(A detailed analysis of this "review" is on the PFPC Science website.)
+(A detailed analysis of this "review" is on the Truth Decay website.)

-1985 - Clark and Gerend use fluoride as TSH analogue in human thyroid cancers.
+1985 - Clark and Gerend (USA) use fluoride as TSH analogue in human thyroid cancers.

 1988 - Guan et al. report on synergistic effects of iodine deficiency and fluoride excess in rat thyroid.

 1988 - Liu et al. study fluorosis patients and find significant alterations in thyroid hormone metabolism, including increased rT3 levels, and hence low T3 and abnormal T3/T4 ratios.